-Total cost and expenses increased 33.8% to approximately \$18,100,000 for the year ended December 31, 2013 as compared to approximately \$13,532,000 for the year ended December 31, 2012.
-These increases were primarily due to increasing sales and marketing activities, which includes salaries and increased commissions as a result of increased sales, increases in research and development in preparation for AxoGen's Investigational New Drug (IND) Application with the FDA and the subsequent start of its phase 3 trial, expenses associated with being a public company and increases in salaries as AxoGen hires to meet growth needs, offset by a non-recurring expense incurred in the third quarter of 2012 related to a license agreement and reduced depreciation and amortization expenses.
-As a percentage of revenues, total operating expenses were 165.3% for the year ended December 31, 2013 compared to 175.9% for the year ended December 31, 2012.
-Such lower total costs and expenses as a percentage of revenue were primarily a result of AxoGen's revenue increase outpacing costs and expenses increase.
+Total cost and expenses increased 28.0% to approximately \$23,176,000 for the year ended December 31, 2014 as compared to approximately \$18,100,000 for the year ended December 31, 2013.
+These increases were primarily due to increasing sales and marketing activities, which includes increased compensation as a result of increased sales, increases in research and development expenses, including

+AxoGen's product development and clinical efforts substantially focused on its BLA for Avance[®] Nerve Graft and increases in compensation as AxoGen hires to meet growth needs.

-Sales and marketing expenses increased 49.0% to approximately \$10,259,000 for the year ended December 31, 2013 as compared to approximately \$6,884,000 for the year ended December 31, 2012.
-This increase was primarily due to increased commissions attributable to higher sales and the expansion of AxoGen's direct sales force and marketing efforts.
-Increased marketing efforts included expansion of surgeon education, including training events and materials, public relations and additional materials, and increased resources for the expanding sales force and independent distributors.
-As a percentage of revenues, sales and marketing expenses were 93.7% for the year ended December 31, 2013 compared to 89.5% for the year ended December 31, 2012.
-Such higher sales and marketing expenses as a percentage of revenue were a result of the costs and expenses increase outpacing the revenue increase, primarily due to the fact that the direct sales force personnel require time to become effective in their territory and provide a positive financial contribution.
+Sales and marketing expenses increased 28.6% to approximately \$13,194,000 for the year ended December 31, 2014 as compared to approximately \$10,259,000 for the year ended December 31, 2013.
+This increase was primarily due to increased expenses related to AxoGen's direct sales force and independent distributors, sales training and surgeon education.
+As a percentage of revenues, sales and marketing expenses were 78.5% for the year ended December 31, 2014 compared to 93.7% for the year ended December 31, 2013.
+The decrease in sales and marketing expenses as a percentage of revenue was a result of the revenues outpacing expenses, primarily due to the fact that the direct sales force personnel and independent distributors are gaining penetration into existing and new accounts as the sales activities, professional education and other training events are contributing to increases in revenues.

-General and administrative expenses increased 9.5% to approximately \$5,715,000 for the year ended December 31, 2013 as compared to approximately \$5,221,000 for the year ended December 31, 2012.
-As a percentage of revenues, general and administrative expenses were 52.2% for the year ended December 31, 2013 compared to 67.9% the year ended December 31, 2012.
-The increase in aggregate dollars spent were a result of hiring and costs related to being a public company, offset by a savings in finance costs, a non-recurring expense incurred in the third quarter of 2012 related to a license agreement and reduced depreciation and amortization expenses.
-As a percentage of revenue, general and administrative expenses decreased as a result of AxoGen being able to limit increases in such expenses while sales continue to increase.
+General and administrative expenses increased 21.6% to approximately \$6,949,000 for the year ended December 31, 2014 as compared to approximately \$5,715,000 for the year ended December 31, 2013.
+As a percentage of revenues, general and administrative expenses were 41.3% for the year ended December 31, 2014 compared to 52.2% for the year ended December 31, 2013.
+The increase in aggregate dollars spent were a result of increased compensation including non-cash stock option compensation of approximately \$285,000, increased facility costs, increased insurance expenses and increased depreciation, offset by a reduction in travel expenses.
+As a percentage of revenue, general and administrative expenses decreased as a result of sales increasing.